 Here’s how I recommend you do it

 Enter the site from Porta Marina entrance.
 Get your maps, guides, and the iPhone app if applicable.
 From there, make your way over to the Forum.
 This was the commercial, religious, and political center of Pompeii.
-Near the forum are the grain stores where you can still see human shaped plaster cast of Vesuvius’ victims.
+Near the forum are the grain stores where you can still see a human shaped plaster cast of Vesuvius’ victims.
 Go ahead, take selfies and be morbid.

 Once done, you should head out on the Via dell’Abbondanza and navigate your way to the Amphitheatre.
 Gladiators once had deadly battles here while around 20,000 spectators watched much like the Colosseum in Rome (Are you not entertained?!?).